oliviagwynn1/HIE_DataDownloader/README.md

 ##### `GET /api/send_device_info`
   * Route gathers information from devices connected to the database.
   * The route has the mounting point for macs hard coded into it.
 This can be found commented out in line 202 of React_Talk_Server.py.
 For macs the correct mounting point is at `/Volumes/`.
-None of us own macs so the code should be changed for PCs and Linux machines based on the mounting points for those machines.
+None of us own PCs so the code should be changed for PCs and Linux machines based on the mounting points for those machines.
 Devices should be found in a more streamlined way in future releases of this software, but we were not able to find a suitable way to do so by this deadline.
   * The `/Test/` folder in this repo contains test data from both of the DASHRS.
 The current version of the React_Talk_Server.py code accesses this folder in order to work correctly.
   * The route outputs device information in the following format:
   ```sh